Azure/fta-FTAIntro/README.md

 # FTA Intro

->This is used for the FTA 1:many session delivered to new FTA customers
+>This is used for the FTA Intro 1:many session delivered to new FTA customers

 ## Contributing